How it all began...

 Our family have lived and farmed our small croft for hundreds of years!
 We continue the practices of our ancestors and, in one form or another, we rear:

 - beef cattle

 We produce silage, meadow hay, oats/barley, neeps (the Shetland word for turnips) and Shetland kale in our fields.

-It started with a few dozen eggs in a small box at the road side, but grew to a livestock trailer stocked with our own produce, other people’s produce, bread, firewood, milk, and other groceries.
-We only operated on a Fridays because it tied in with the day our weekly, local newspaper The Shetland Times came out (which we sold around 90 of per week!).
+Our community of Cunningsburgh lost its shop a few years ago.
+Sometime after that, we began to operate an honesty box system on our croft where people stop along and buy our produce.
+This started with a few dozen eggs in a small box at the road side, but grew to a (very clean) livestock trailer stocked with our own produce, other people’s produce, bread, firewood, milk, and so on.
+We only operated on a Friday (local newspaper day – which we sold around 90 of per week!)

 Kenneth, Hazel and family